This is a post for the Rally to Restore Unity. Check out other posts and consider donating to the great charity the rally is supporting.

 Person A: (now shouting) Oh, so then I guess you wouldn’t care if your kids were raped and killed!

-Yes, that’s a real, unabridged exchange between another believer and me.
+Yes, that’s a real, unabridged exchange between another believer and myself.
 We should do better.

 I suppose we all have our triggers; subjects that just immediately send us to the crazy place.
 I know I have mine, and it’s extremely hard work for me to communicate respectfully when those conversations arise.
 Gender issues are at the top of my trigger list, but if you know me, you’ve figured that out already.
 I’m oh, so discreet about it.